thxrion/react-rx-di-tanstack-vite/ARCHITECTURE.md

 │   └── hook
 │   └── page
 ├── util
-│   └── <util #1>.util.ts
-│   └── ...
 ```

-`view` and `controller` are the two layers of the website's architecture.
+`view`, `repository` and `usecase` are the three layers of the website's architecture.

+`usecase` is responsible for business logic implementaton.
-`controller` is responsible for storing the app state, modifying the state, and transforming the state
+`repository` is responsible for storing the app state, modifying the state and communicating with the backend.

-`view` is responsible for converting the transformed app state into HTML, connecting HTML events to the `controller` methods
+`view` is responsible for converting the transformed app state into HTML, connecting HTML events to the `usecase` layer

+# Constants - `const`

+Each file can contain multiple definitions which share the same context.

+Enums, arrays of strings, strings, magic numbers, records of different sorts are all considered constants.

 # Models